Combined Degree (BSMS) Ohio State U. undergrads accelerate your advanced degree!

 You can finish your MS degree in an additional year or transfer credits to PhD degree

-The College of Engineering offers a number of Combined Degree BS/MS programs for current Ohio State University undergraduate students with outstanding academic records to encourage the best students to pursue advanced degrees.
-This allows well-qualified undergraduates to start graduate study before completing their BS degree.
-Enrolling in a Combined Degree (BS/MS) program can shorten the total time to get both a BS degree and a MS degree.
+The College of Engineering offers a number of Combined Degree Programs for current Ohio State University undergraduate students with outstanding academic records to encourage the best students to pursue advanced degrees.
+This allows well-qualified undergraduates to start graduate study before completing their Bachelor of Science (BS) degree.
+Enrolling in a Combined Degree Program can shorten the total time to get both a BS degree and a Master of Science (MS) degree.
 By enrolling in a Combined Degree (BS/MS) program, you are eligible to count up to 12 semester credit-hours of courses taken as a BS student toward your MS degree.

-• You are a current Ohio State Unviersity undergraduate student (not necessarily in engineering)
+• You are a current Ohio State University undergraduate student (not necessarily in engineering)

 • You have at least a 3.5 CPHR in all previous undergraduate work

 • You will have completed at least 90 undergraduate semester credit hours toward the BS degree prior to starting graduate study.

 Students need to gain admission into the Combined Degree Program (BS/MS) prior to enrollment in combined courses.
 Courses taken prior to admission cannot be used for combined credit.

 The first step is to discuss combined course choices with an undergraduate advisor to ensure all requirements are being met for the BS program.
 Next, apply to the graduate program from which you want a MS degree.
 Follow the regular graduate admission process.
 Go to the ECE Application Process page to begin the ECE MS admission application.
 Indicate on the application your desire to enter the Combined Degree Program (BS/MS).

 Once all items have been received for the graduate application including letters of recommendation, submit the online Combined Degree Program (BS/MS) form to the Graduate School online no later than 2 months before the first day of class in the admission semester.
 Students enter the combined courses on the form.